External Transfer Students

 The U-M School of Public Health accepts external transfer applications for FALL only.
 Applications are due on February 1.
-However, applicants are encouraged to apply by January 15, the priority deadline, to have the best chance of financial award consideration.
+However, applicants are encouraged to apply by January 15, the priority deadline, to receive a prompt admission decision.

 The U-M School of Public Health considers the following academic factors in determining admission for external transfer students:

 - Level of achievement in college coursework.

 - Successful completion of admission requirements.

 - To determine course equivalency please use the University of Michigan Transfer Credit Equivalency Guide.